Am I required to live on campus?

-On-campus housing is required and thus guaranteed for all full-time freshmen and sophomore students.
+On-campus housing is required and thus guaranteed for all full-time freshmen, sophomore and junior students.

-Junior and Senior students may apply for a third and fourth year of on campus housing during Housing Selection that begins in the fall.
+Senior students may apply for a fourth year of on campus housing during the Eligibility process in the fall semester.

 When can I move into my room?

-New students are scheduled to move into the residence halls on Friday, August 23, 2013, between 6:00 p.m. and 11:00 p.m. and Saturday, August 24, 2013 starting at 8:30 a.m.
-Your move-in date is determined by your residence hall.
-We will notify you of the appropriate move-in date when you receive your housing assignment.
+New students are scheduled to move into the residence halls on Friday, August 26, 2016.
+We will notify you of the appropriate move-in time when you receive your housing assignment in early August.

 Can I request a specific residence hall to live in?

-Freshmen housing assignments are generated by computer, based on the answers on the Living Preference Questionnaire, and are carefully reviewed by Housing staff.
+First-year housing assignments are generated by computer, and are carefully reviewed by the Office of Residential Living.
 Requests to live in specific residence halls will not be considered unless there is a religious or health reason for requesting a particular hall, (such as need for a private bath).
 Please indicate that reason to us in a separate email to email@example.com.
 Separate documentation may be required.